Alzheimer’s Disease and Communication

 Course Number: 0047

 Alzheimer’s Disease and Communication is a 1 hour course that focuses on communicating with individuals diagnosed with Alzheimer's disease and stresses how to learn and understand the individual's style of communication as Alzheimer's disease progresses.
-The course lists communication challenges and changes in communication that take place with Alzheimer' s disease.
-The course also lists verbal and non-verbal communication strategies that can be helpful towards the end of the disease processes.
+The course lists changes and challenges in communication that take place with Alzheimer' s disease.
+It also lists verbal and non-verbal communication strategies that can be helpful towards the end of the disease processes.

 $13.00Add to Cart